-As the value of the scheme is greater than £350,000, a Site Waste Management Plan (SWMP) will be produced for these works.
+As the value of the scheme is greater than £350,000, a Site Waste Management Plan (SWMP) is required for these works.

-The 1,830m scheme involves removal of the surface course and localised base and binder.
-In total, approx. 3720 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.
+The 1.61km scheme involves removal of the surface course and localised areas of base and binder.
+In total, approx. 2554 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.